YouTube Playlist Length LogoYTP Length

 Since I am a developer, I decided to build a tool that solves these problems.
 I paused my learning and opened my code editor.
 I used Django because I know it well and can build backend logic fast.

-I made a list of features that I included in this tool:
+I made a list of features that I wanted to include in this tool:

 • Total Duration: The basic length of the playlist.